 The operation of railways is such that vehicles, particularly freight wagons, are frequently exchanged between and operated by different railway undertakings.
-It is not realistic or efficient to require each railway undertaking to assess fully the technical state of each vehicle they haul.
+It is not realistic or efficient to require each railway undertaking to assess fully the technical state of maintenance of each vehicle they haul.
 It would make international railway traffic very inefficient and practically impossible.
 It is for this reason that harmonised rules for the maintenance of railway vehicles have been introduced into COTIF.
+Article 15 of the ATMF UR defines the general objectives and responsibilities of ECMs.
 Detailed rules on ECMs and their certification are set out in Annex A to the ATMF UR, also referred to as the ECM Regulation.
 These rules are harmonised with EU rules.